-'When a code is familiar enough, it ceases appearing like a code; one forgets that there is a decoding mechanism.
+When a code is familiar enough, it ceases appearing like a code; one forgets that there is a decoding mechanism.
 The message is identical with its meaning' (Hofstadter 1979).

-Chance and Williams (1955;1956) introduced five classical states mitochondrial respiration and cytochrome redox states.
-Table 3 shows a protocol with isolated mitochondria in closed a respirometric chamber, defining a sequence of respiratory states.
+Chance and Williams (1955;1956) introduced classical five states mitochondrial respiration and cytochrome redox states.
+Table 3 shows a protocol with mitochondria isolated in a respirometric chamber, defining a sequence of respiratory states.
 States and rates are not distinguished in this nomenclature.